hcorona-zz/diversity-inclusion/event-planning.md

 - :apple: Provide tampons and pads in **all** restrooms (some people who identify as male have periods and may need them)

 ## :apple: Nursing & Pumping Room / Gender-Neutral Bottle Feeding Room
+- [ ] :question: Will there be any parents with babies in the conference?
 - [ ] The rooms should be clearly labeled to prevent accidental entry, and their locations should be provided in both the print and the online conference directory and maps.
 - [ ] Don't allow anyone (even organizers) to use the room for other purposes.
 - [ ] Ensure there is a dedicated, single-occupancy space with lock.